GoogleChrome/developer.chrome.com/site/en/blog/extension-news-october-2023/index.md

 Back in July, we launched [a new blog series](/blog/extension-news-july-2023/) to keep you up-to-date on extension developments.
 Thanks to your valuable feedback and our ongoing collaboration with fellow browser vendors in the WebExtensions Community Group, we continue to enhance extension APIs and work towards greater consistency across browsers.

 Welcome to the October edition!
-In this post, we will look at some of the changes the Chrome extension team has made in the past few months, as well as some new features that will come out later this year.
+In this post, we'll look at some of the changes the Chrome extension team has made in the past few months, as well as some new features that'll come out later this year.
 Let's get started!

 {% Aside %}